-“Aging can be scary for people,” Mary’s Life Care Manager explained.
+“Aging can be scary for people,” Mary’s Nurse Care Manager explained.
 “If my presence gives her peace of mind, then I’m doing my job.
 I never get tired of sitting and talking with Mary.
 I appreciate her wisdom and I look forward to our time together.”

 When she visits Mary each week she often brings her little things to brighten Mary’s day.
 “Mary was thrilled when I brought her batteries for her hearing aid and the smile on her face when I brought her a telephone that amplified sound so she could hear better made me feel equally overjoyed.”
-And when health scares proved challenging, her Life Care Manager never left Mary’s side and did what she could to encourage a spark once again.
+And when health scares proved challenging, her Nurse Care Manager never left Mary’s side and did what she could to encourage a spark once again.

-What makes Mary’s story so real is that her spark is ignited simply by her Life Care Manager’s presence.
+What makes Mary’s story so real is that her spark is ignited simply by her Nurse Care Manager’s presence.
 When we focus on people, on the things that matter most to them, that’s when we see results.
 “I live to see you.
-You know how much I appreciate you, right?” said Mary told her Life Care Manager.
+You know how much I appreciate you, right?” said Mary told her Nurse Care Manager.
 “You are always so helpful.”
 And that’s sometimes all we need to feel sparked.